 Key Card Access Systems

-Key card access control systems are a form of security system that allows users to access doors with a keycard instead of a traditional key.
-Key card systems control access at different levels of the organization and keep track of customers, employees, contractors, and other personnel accessing certain areas of your facility.
+Key card access systems are a form of security system that allows users to access doors with a card instead of a traditional key.
+Key card systems control access permissions at different levels of the organization and keep track of customers, employees, contractors, and other personnel accessing certain areas of your facility.

 What is a key card?